kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 ### Performance

 Currently, this feature has performance implications for the apiserver in the form of increased cpu and memory usage.
-This should be nominal, and performance impact testing will be done to understand its scope before the API progresses to beta.
+This should be nominal for a small number of sinks, and performance impact testing will be done to understand its scope before the API progresses to beta.

 ## Log Collector Examples